TheStig294/100-more-randomats-pack-1/README.md

 1st person to type a randomat's name in chat triggers it!\
 \
 _ttt_randomat_fastestfinger_ - Default: 1 - Whether this randomat is enabled\

+## Fetch me their souls...

+Draws in fog around each player, and slowly spawns in fast zombies around the map.\
+Spawns 2 zombies per player alive.\
+After all zombies are killed, the fog is lifted and all players are rewarded with infinite ammo for the round!\
+\
+_ttt_randomat_doground_ - Default: 1 - Whether this randomat is enabled\
+_randomat_doground_fogdist_ - Default: 1 - Fog distance multiplier

 ## Freeze